 The Italy-America Chamber of Commerce is a private, non-profit 501(c)(6) organization whose training programs receive no funding.
 Accordingly, its operating costs shall be covered by the fees paid by the participating host company.

-Site visit Fee Defined on a case by case basis
+Site Visit Determined on case by case basis

 - Are Intern/Trainees compensated for traineeships?